jqueryscript/ChatGPT-Resources/README.md

 - [ChatGPT for Search Engine](https://github.com/josStorer/chatGPT-search-engine-extension) - A browser extension to display ChatGPT response alongside Search Engine results, supports Chrome/Edge/Firefox.
 - [assistant-chat-gpt](https://github.com/idosal/assistant-chat-gpt) - A Chrome browser extension that embeds ChatGPT as a hands-free voice assistant
 ## Other Externsions.
+- [ChatGPT History](https://github.com/benf2004/ChatGPT-History) - A browser extension that allows you to save your ChatGPT conversation history.
+With this extension, you can easily review your past conversations and refer to them at a later time.

 - [chatgpt-vscode](https://github.com/mpociot/chatgpt-vscode) - A VSCode extension that allows you to use ChatGPT.
 - [chatgpt.nvim](https://github.com/terror/chatgpt.nvim) - A Neovim plugin that lets you query ChatGPT inside a Neovim buffer.